 I live in North Carolina, a lush green state of mountains, rivers, forests and sea, and a thriving Greek community.
 Most of the Greeks from my town come from the villages around the town

 on a flat plain in grid fashion.
-This is the poorest area of Greece, or at least it was until everyone left and moved to America and got rich and came back with their money.
-The guidebooks say that Karpenissi is the largest town in the region known as Evritania with a population of 5000 people but it looks more like ten or fifteen thousand and it probably doubles in the winter when Athenians come here to ski.
+This is the poorest area of Greece, or at least it was until everyone moved to America and got rich and came back with their money.
+The guidebooks say that Karpenissi is the largest town in the region known as Evritania with a population of 5000 people, but it looks more like ten or fifteen thousand and it probably doubles in the winter when Athenians come here to ski.
 It is famous for having the cleanest air in Europe and known for making the brass

 that are worn by sheep.
 But we did little more than drive through it.
 We were going to Megalo Horio, a town half an hour down a lush wooded valley that happens to be the ancestral home of my friend John Dimos who owns the Drydock Fish Restaurant between Pittsboro and Chapel Hill, North Carolina.
 "You have to stay at my cousin Fotini's hotel when you go", he told me every time we ate in his restaurant.
 So one summer when the heat at sea level became too much for us we set out for the cool hills

 The village of Megalo Horio was in the forest on the side of a mountain.
-We drove through it and then asked directions for the Agrampeli apartments owned by John's cousin Fotini.
+We drove through it and then asked directions for the Agrampeli Apartments owned by John's cousin Fotini.
 We had to drive down to

 community of Gavros, a collection of small shops, a few tavernas and some houses.
 We found the apartments right away, got a room overlooking the pool and the mountain, and marveled at the temperature and the fact that it looked and felt like the mountains of North Carolina.
 Is that the reason that so many of North Carolina's Greeks are from the Karpenissi area?
 Did they wander around America until they found a place that reminded them of home?
 I took a swim in the pool which seemed to have no chlorine.
 There